saulpierotti/markdown_notebook/LB1.md

 	* It shows also the Procheck output for the structure
 	* It shows the biological unit instead of the unit cell

+# PDB101
+* A crystal is composed of the unit cell, that is translationally repeated in the crystal
+* The unit cell is composed of asymmetric units, that rotated and translated form the unit cell
+* The asymmetric unit is the unique part of the crystal structure
+* The biological assembly is the biologically relevant form
+* Occupancy of an atom is the fraction of times that atom is in the specified position in the crystal
+	* The occupancies for an atom always sum to 1, giving the possible alternate conformations
+* The R-value is the fit between the theoretical diffraction pattern of the model and the experimental one
+	* 0 is a perfect fit, 0.63 is a the fit of a random diffraction pattern
+* R-free is another statistic that avoids the bias introduced in the refinement step

 # Nuclear magnetic resonance
 * It does not require the crystal, it is performed in an homogeneous really concentrated protein solution
 * The frequencies used are on the radiowave lenght, so really low energies